UnexpectedEOF/ignoreme.js/README.md

 ignoreme.js is a small Javscript utility that can selectively tell Google Analytics information about the current visit based on URL parameters.
-By placing it in the page where the Google Analytics code would normally go (in
-<head> or at the end of <body>), admins can choose at "browse-time" whether to
-ignore a page visit outright or merely tag it to be filtered out later.
+By placing it in the page where the Google Analytics code would normally go (in the head or at the end of the body), admins can choose at "browse-time" whether to ignore a page visit outright or merely tag it to be filtered out later.